United States Declaration of Independence: Continental Congress convenes

 The Thirteen Colonies as they existed on July 4, 1776, when the Second Continental Congress unanimously approved the text of the Declaration of Independence.
-(Most border disputes omitted.
+(Most border disputes omitted; territory between the Proclamation Line of 1763 and the Mississippi River was part of Quebec and land reserved for Native Americans until the 1783 Treaty of Paris.
 Some colonies had already declared independence; see Territorial evolution of the United States.)

 In 1774, Parliament passed the Coercive Acts, known as the Intolerable Acts in the colonies.
 This was intended to punish the colonists for the Gaspee Affair of 1772 and the Boston Tea Party of 1773.
 Many colonists considered the Coercive Acts to be in violation of the British Constitution and a threat to the liberties of all of British America.
 In September 1774, the First Continental Congress convened in Philadelphia to coordinate a formal response.
 Congress organized a boycott of British goods and petitioned the king for repeal of the acts.
-These measures were unsuccessful, however, since King George and His Majesties' prime minister, Lord North, were determined to enforce parliamentary supremacy over the Thirteen Colonies.
+These measures were unsuccessful, however, since King George and His Majesty's prime minister, Lord North, were determined to enforce parliamentary supremacy over the Thirteen Colonies.
 In November 1774, King George, in a letter to North, wrote, "blows must decide whether they are to be subject to this country or independent".

 Most colonists still hoped for reconciliation with Great Britain, even after fighting began in the American Revolutionary War at Lexington and Concord in April 1775.
 The Second Continental Congress convened at Pennsylvania State House, later renamed Independence Hall, in Philadelphia in May 1775.
 Some delegates supported eventual independence for the colonies, but none had yet declared it publicly, which was an act of treason punishable by death under the laws of the British monarchy at the time.

 Many colonists believed that Parliament no longer had sovereignty over them, but they were still loyal to King George, thinking he would intercede on their behalf.
 They were disabused of that notion in late 1775, when the king rejected Congress's second petition, issued a Proclamation of Rebellion, and announced before Parliament on October 26 that he was considering "friendly offers of foreign assistance" to suppress the rebellion.
 A pro-American minority in Parliament warned that the government was driving the colonists toward independence.